vincer2040/vstr/README.md

 # vstr

-a safe string implementation in pure C
+A safe string implementation in pure C. Originally created for an interpreter following the incredible book "Writing an Interpreter In Go" by Thorston Bell (you can find the book [here](https://interpreterbook.com/), highly recommend)

 ## Getting started